 There are two parts to Topical Talk:

-Topical Talk resources
+Topical Talk Festivals

 Free teaching resources for weekly classroom discussions about the news.

-Topical Talk festivals
+Topical Talk Prizes

 The Economist Educational Foundation (that's us!) is an independent charity that was set up from inside The Economist newspaper.
 We combine 175 years of journalistic expertise with deep educational know-how and a decade of experience fostering high-quality topical discussions in schools.